start-ups

 1. You have specific expertise that is in demand and would be valuable to an identifiable number of prospective customers.
 How would those customers use those skills, and how would they quantify the value?
 That understanding provides focus on what to sell and to whom.

-2. Have a detailed understanding of the market and key players to hone in on a niche to succeed.
+2. A detailed understanding of the market and key players is needed to hone in on a niche to succeed.

-3. Understand your strengths and weaknesses, and then hire the most intelligent and most ambitious people whose strengths complement your strengths and weaknesses.
+3. Understand your strengths and weaknesses, then hire the most intelligent and ambitious people who complement your weaknesses and strengths.

-4. Understand how you will reach those potential customers and the messaging you believe will compel them.
-Then, find a way to test those assumptions and refine them as necessary.
-Marketing and Lead Generation is very important.
+4. Understand how to reach those potential customers and the messaging you believe will compel them.
+Then, find a way to test and refine those assumptions as necessary.
+Marketing and Lead Generation are very important.

-5. Have a plan for delivering on whatever you are selling before you get your first sale.
+5. Have a plan for delivering on whatever you sell before you get your first sale.
 A startup needs to develop its track record of success, beginning with its first sale.

 6. Cash flow is king.
-It is far too easy to run out of money while looking at a balance sheet that seems excellent because of receivables.
-Understand what matters and why it matters.
+It is far too easy to run out of money while looking at an excellent balance sheet because of receivables.
+Understand what matters and why.

-7. Founders need to understand the administrative side of a business – especially the financial, legal (especially contract law), insurance, and tax side of things.
+7. Founders need to understand the administrative side of a business – especially the financial, legal (especially contract law), insurance, and taxes.
 Find experts to validate your approach and fill in knowledge gaps.

 8. Consistency leads to repeatable success.
 You standardize, optimize, and automate everything possible.
-Wasted time and effort becomes wasted opportunity.
+Wasted time and effort become wasted opportunities.

-9. Finally, there needs to be sufficient cash on hand to fund the time that it takes to find and close your first deals, deliver and invoice the work, and then receive your first payments.
+9. Finally, there needs to be sufficient cash on hand to fund the time it takes to find and close your first deals, deliver and invoice the work, and then receive your first payments.
 That could easily be a 3-6 month period.

 Those are the foundational items that are reasonably tangible.
 What is not as concrete but equally as important are: